Fixation disparity: Measurement

 The above studies of subjective fixation disparity assumed - partly implicitly - that the dichoptic targets would indicate the vergence misalignment of the visual axes muscles, i.e. the vergence error, as it can be measured with eye tracking methods.
 This seemed to be justified by the first objective recording of fixation disparity made in 1960 by Hebbard with an eye tracking method based on small mirrors fixed onto contact lenses: he found agreement between the two measures (in the one observer tested).
 However, subsequent studies found that the objective recordings with eye trackers can differ substantially from the subjective test results with dichoptic targets: with central fusion targets and closely adjacent dichoptic targets, the subjective measure can be about 10 times smaller than the objective measure.
 When the dichoptic targets are gradually shifted by some degree away from the fusion target, then the two measures become more and more similar.
 This was interpreted as a change in retinal correspondence in the sense that the visual direction associated with the dichoptic targets is modified in the vicinity of the fusion target.

-Definition of objective and subjective fixation disparity
+Objective versus subjective fixation disparity

-Given the discrepancy between objective measures with eye trackers and subjective measures with dichoptic targets, different definitions should be applied (see Fig. 2):
+Given the discrepancy between objective measures with eye trackers and subjective measures with dichoptic targets, different definitions should be applied to the two types (see Fig. 2):